amkhlv/pdfviewer/README.md

     Shortcuts\12\Action=pdfview_bookmarks_next
     Shortcuts\12\Shortcut=]

-__HINT__ : I recommend to drag the menu bar (with the mouse) to the left side of the window, so it becomes horizonthal.
+__HINT__ : I recommend to drag the toolbar to the left side of the window (using the mouse), so it becomes horizonthal.